Performance Analysis In Football

 Created by a current Premiership Head of Performance Analysis and Programme Lead (Performance Analysis) at one of the UK's leading sporting Universities.

-We are pleased to announce the arrival of the new PFSA Level 2 Performance Analysis In Football course.
 Created by an award-winning e-learning design agency with content provided by a Head of Performance Analysis for a top Premiership club and a Programme Lead (Performance Analysis) for a leading UK sporting University.

 What is performance analysis?